KOLOMVERSE: Korea open large-scale image dataset for object detection in the maritime universe: Dataset

+KOLOMVERSE was built through the procedure in Figure~\ref{Fig:data_process}.
 To obtain the video data, we installed a four-channel 4K NVR system as shown in Figure~\ref{Fig1}.
 We installed four cameras per ship to record the front, rear, left, and right directions along with GPS equipment to store location information simultaneously in the recorded image.
 To reflect the characteristics of the sea in Korea, we divided it into nine zones in the South Sea, 10 zones in the West Sea, and two zones in the East Sea to collect video data from various environments.
 The video data included variations in contrast and color of objects according to various weather conditions and times.